 Grants and funding

-Finding funding can feel daunting, especially for small or volunteer-run groups.
+Finding funding can feel daunting.
 This page brings together grants and funding opportunities that support community-led projects across the South Cotswolds.

 Please be aware that some of these grants may not be accessible in specific areas due to regulations set by local councils.
 Always check with your local authority to ensure eligibility and availability before applying.